⚙️ WebDriver Installation

 To run web automation, you'll need webdrivers for each browser you plan on using.
-Here are some commands that'll automatically download the driver you need into the SeleniumBase
+With SeleniumBase, drivers are downloaded automatically as needed into the SeleniumBase

 /usr/local/bin is a good PATH spot.
 On Windows, you may need to set the System PATH under Environment Variables to include the location where you placed the driver files.
 As a shortcut, you could place the driver files into your Python